devcontainers/spec/proposals/devcontainer-features.md

   }
 }
 ```

+> Note: The `:latest` version annotation is added implicitly if omitted.
+To pin to a specific package version ([example](https://github.com/devcontainers/features/pkgs/container/features/go/versions)), append it to the end of the feature.

 An option's value can be provided as either a `string` or `boolean`, and should match what is expected by the feature in the `devcontainer-feature.json` file.